suda-sklcc/DHHGCN/README.md

 # DHHGCN
-The code for the A Dual-Channel Heterogeneous Hypergraph Convolutional Network for Dual-target Cross-domain Recommendation
+The code for ECML-PKDD 2025 paper "A Dual-Channel Heterogeneous Hypergraph Convolutional Network for Dual-target Cross-domain Recommendation"